-positions.
-We demonstrated the algorithm on layout problems involving 100's and even 1000 turbines.
-The stochastic nature of the algorithm demands performing multiple independent trials.
+stochastic nature of the algorithm demands performing multiple independent trials.
 One fortuitous feature of this requirement is that the multiple trials provided different layouts that were equally competent in their energy capture.
-TThey cannot be confirmed as theoretically globally optimal but are competent and useful for practical purposes.
+They cannot be confirmed as theoretically globally optimal but are competent and useful for practical purposes.
 The algorithm was parallelized on multiple cores to achieve significant speed-ups.

 As future work we will focus on the following:

-Multiple objectives So far, our focus was on the op-

-timization of a single objective (energy output).
-A natural next step is to incorporating additional objectives, such as minimizing the required amount of land and minimizing the connecting cables' lengths.
+Multiple objectives So far, our focus was on the optimization of a single objective, namely the energy output.
+A natural next step is to extend the optimization process by incorporating additional objectives, such as minimizing the required amount of land and minimizing the connecting cables' lengths.
 These objectives are often in conflict with each other so the goal of solving a such a multi-objective optimization problem is usually to find a set of compromise solutions.